MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-pfn_iddcxmonitorgetsrmlistversion.md

  - Windows
 ---

-# *PFN_IDDCXMONITORGETSRMLISTVERSION callback function
+# PFN_IDDCXMONITORGETSRMLISTVERSION callback function

 ## -description

-**PFN_IDDCXMONITORGETSRMLISTVERSION** is a pointer to a system-implemented function that retrieves the latest System Renewability Message (SRM) list version stored by the GPU.
+**PFN_IDDCXMONITORGETSRMLISTVERSION** is a pointer to an OS callback function that retrieves the latest System Renewability Message (SRM) list version stored by the GPU.

 ## -parameters